ubc-library-rc/intro-static-webpages/components-of-a-website.md

 ### Structure

-The structure is written in html and it defines elements in a page.
+The structure of a web page is written in HTML and it defines elements in a page.
 Common structures include headers, lists, and tables.
 Structures also group content together.
 Most web pages are divided into at least 3 groups of content, just like an academic paper; there's a banner, or header, the body, or content, and the footer.

 #### HTML